How NATS Lame Duck Mode Actually Works

 ldm: trueflag in the INFO message - Fires the

-LameDuckModeHandlercallback if configured - Excludes the draining server from its connection pool
+LameDuckModeHandlercallback if configured - Removes the draining server from its connection pool – but only because the server’s INFO update no longer advertises itself in

 - Restores all subscriptions on the new connection